AstroPathJHU/MaSS/README.md

 ### Section 8.3 Output

-The code creates output into a QA_QC subfolder under the ```*DIR\MXX\inform_data\Phenotyped\Results``` folder created in the MaSS protocol. <br>
+The code creates output into a QA_QC subfolder under the ```*DIR\MXX\inform_data\Phenotyped\Results``` folder created in the MaSS protocol.
-| +-- Tables_QA_QC<br>
+- Tables_QA_QC
   - These are the MaSS results tables for these images, placed here for referencing convience if further testing is desired.
-| +-- ImageQA_QCLog.txt<br>
+- ImageQA_QCLog.txt
   - This log file details the number of hotspot fields chosen, as well as time stamps for the image output, the figure output, and completion time of the program.
-| +-- Phenotype<br>
+- Phenotype
-| | +-- All_Markers: three types of image output, designated by the following extensions after the image coordinate brackets<br>
+  - All_Markers: three types of image output, designated by the following extensions after the image coordinate brackets
     - ‘_cleaned_phenotype_image’
     - This image shows the full image with all component layers
     - The color-marker pairs are indicated in the bottom left hand corner of the image
     -	Assigned phenotypes are indicated by the dots overlaid on the sample
     -	Lineage markers assignment is designated by the color of the circle while expression markers are by the horizontal strips of each cell